Nitin-bhatt46/AI_AND_DATA_MASTERY-JOURNEY/README.md

 ---

 ## 🎯 Vision
-My ultimate goal is to become an **expert Data Professional & CFO-minded professional** in the finance sector,
+My ultimate goal is to become an **Expert Data Professional ** in the finance sector,
 leveraging **data, AI, and strategic thinking** to solve real-world business problems.

 Let’s grow together 🚀